fjod/Reinforced-wiki/Describe.md

 }
 ```

-And trace explanation be like:
+And trace explanation be like :

 ```
 N. [CYC] Cycle of adding products